 I am reading Sanditon at the height of the storm, after the snow has cast itself onto the streets and sidewalks of Princeton, New Jersey, for the past eighteen hours, from Saturday evening to Sunday afternoon.
 By the looks of it, I won’t be heaving myself anywhere except the kitchen or bathroom until at least Thursday, when the National Weather Service predicts there will finally be a lull in the action.
 Deciding when to step out again after some wintry turbulence is no mean feat for anyone, really, but the stakes are higher for those of us who identify as crips, who wheel or hobble or limp our way from place to place.
-While my peers have been sending giggly texts to each other the entire weekend about what time they should meet up to play in the snow, I am left wondering: how will I forge ahead, how will I manage with my cane and brace without falling, how will I keep my balance.
+While my peers have been sending giggly texts to each other the entire weekend about what time they should meet up to go sledding, I am left wondering: how will I forge ahead, how will I manage with my cane and brace without falling, how will I keep my balance.
 Yet again, fun seems to be an ablebodied person’s game.

 But this isn’t a story about that.
 Not primarily, anyway.
 This is a story about misguided expectations, the assumption that disability can only exist in the most circumscribed of areas: the hospital, for instance, or nursing home.
 Certainly not at an elite university—where you rarely see wheelchair users, for instance—or in the pages of Jane Austen.

 By Thursday, the weather has indeed subsided, and the fact that I have gone nowhere for the previous 96 hours is starting to wear me down; there is also a COVID sample to be submitted.
-So I don my boots, mutter a silent half-prayer that I wouldn’t slip on the ice, which lurks beneath the snow, and venture into a gelid parking lot where one false pace could mean an accident.
+So I don my boots, mutter a silent half-prayer that I wouldn’t slip on the ice which lurks beneath the snow, and venture into a gelid parking lot where one false pace could mean an accident.
 Something pulls at my line of sight, a tug, then a yank.
-Pittering, pattering, by my car, not walking as much as baby-stepping by, I force myself to glance over at the white slip of paper that has fallen into the mound of powdery crystals below, occluded, consumed in a heap of hoary albescence.
+Pittering, pattering, by my car, not walking so much as baby-stepping, I force myself to glance over at the white slip of paper that has fallen into the mound of powdery crystals below, occluded, concealed, consumed in a heap of hoary albescence.
 A ticket. $250.
 This is a great deal of money.
 No note, explanation.
 Never, in a year-and-a-half of parking in this lot, has this happened.
 And then I see the sign, the reserved-for-disabled-drivers sign, and not so much the sign as the penalty, in bold, black letters, first offense and a pecuniary denomination. $250.
 Here, we have a culprit.
-I have become Dupin, Holmes, Marple, at last investigating myself.
+I have become Dupin, Holmes, Marple, Marlowe, at last investigating myself.